 A message from the writers:

 We hope you’re enjoying the story so far!
-If you liked what you just read, please consider following Tabletop Tales on Twitter (@Tabletop_Tales) or liking us on Facebook.
-And if you have questions about the blog, give us a shout on either of those platforms (or on here) and we’ll get right back to you 🙂
+If you liked what you just read, please consider following Tabletop Tales on Twitter (@Tabletop_Tales), liking us on Facebook, or downloading one of our maps, quests or classes on DM’s Guild!
+And as always, we love to hear your comments, thoughts and feedback on the story so far, so feel free to reach out to us on any of those platforms and we’ll get right back to you 🙂

 Thanks for reading Tabletop Tales,